-The UltraFast Design Methodology Guide for the Vivado Design Suite (UG949) [Ref 14] describes the recommended methodology for optimizing design results and maximizing efficiency when using the Vivado tools.
-This guide also includes an appendix with the items from the UltraFast Design Methodology Checklist (XTP301) [Ref 15], and each item links to relevant information in the guide.
+The UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949) describes the recommended methodology for optimizing design results and maximizing efficiency when using the Vivado tools.
+This guide also includes an appendix with the items from the UltraFast Design Methodology Checklist (XTP301), and each item links to relevant information in the guide.